ben-heil/ben-heil.github.io/_posts/2020-10-12-paper-reading.md

 # Intro
 Designing machine learning (ML) experiments to solve biological problems is difficult because it requires expertise from multiple fields.
 On one side, machine learning knowledge is required to understand the assumptions made in selecting and training a model.
-On the other, biological knowledge lets the experimenter know which assumptions are actually warranted by biology and which are inappropriate.
+On the other, domain knowledge lets the experimenter know which assumptions are actually warranted by biology and which are inappropriate.

 A lot of interesting science is done at the intersection of these two domains.
 That being said, I frequently read papers that would be amazing, but the authors make mistakes because their expertise is skewed towards one field or the other.